Oppana

 Oppana is a popular form of social entertainment among the Mappila (Kerala Muslims) community of Kerala, South India, prevalent throughout Kerala, especially in Malabar.
 The term Oppana is believed to be originated from the Arabic word "Affna".
-Oppana is traditionally used in various important cultural ceremonies, and in particular, is a component of all Mappila weddings.
+Oppana is traditionally performed in various important cultural ceremonies, and in particular, is a component of Mappila weddings.
 In Kerala, this art form has been revived with much popularity on the performing stages of the Youth Festivals of the student community.